-You need to look out for issues such as pests and plant diseases in order to keep the daisies safe.
+You need to look out for issues such as pests and plant diseases in order to keep them safe.
 Take safety precautions to try to keep pests and bay so that you can have a good experience.

 It’s also possible that daisies could die due to watering issues.
-Sometimes watering a daisy too much or too little will cause it to experience extreme problems.
+Sometimes watering too much or too little will cause it to experience extreme problems.

-If you aren’t watering the daisy enough, then it might look wilted.
+If you aren’t watering your plant enough, it might look wilted.
 You can easily turn things around by changing your watering habits, but you can kill the plant through extreme negligence.

 Sunlight issues could cause the plant to die as well.
 Most daisies need a lot of sunlight to thrive, but you do need to be careful about really hot temperatures in certain parts of the world.

 The daisies will also do best when you put them in soil that suits their needs.
-Be mindful of the type of soil that you’re using so you can help the daisies to thrive.
+Be mindful of the type of soil that you’re using so you can help them to thrive.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.